-Certainly, many people who’re dating break up, and reconcile.
+Many people break up and reconcile.
 Break up and reconcile.
-These relationships can be quite dramatic, and in fact, the very chaos of that pattern can be addictive.
+Break up and reconcile.
+These relationships can be quite dramatic, and in fact for some the very chaos of that pattern can be addictive.
 You can become so accustomed to life being full of traumatic, angry good-byes and reckless, seductive hello’s that a more normal relationship seems boring.

-There’s even a diagnostic category of love addiction, with specific symptoms listed.
-The highly acclaimed treatment center, The Ranch, says this about the love addict.
+Or you can create problems by becoming obsessed with having someone in your life.
+There’s even a diagnostic category of love addiction, with specific symptoms.
+One highly acclaimed treatment center says this about the love addict:

 Love addicts live in a chaotic world of desperate need and emotional despair.
 Fearful of being alone or rejected, love addicts endlessly search for that special someone – the person that will make the addict feel whole.
 Ironically, love addicts oftentimes have had numerous opportunities for the truly intimate experience they think they want.
 But they are much more strongly attracted to the intense experience of “falling in love” than they are to the peaceful intimacy of healthy relationships.
 As such, they spend much of their time hunting for “the one.”
 They base nearly all of their life choices on the desire and search for this perfect relationship – everything from wardrobe choices to endless hours at the gym, to engaging in hobbies and other activities that may or may not interest them, to the ways in which they involve others in conversations and social interactions.

-Here are some things to consider when you’re considering getting back together.
+Here are some questions to consider when you’re uncertain.

 1) Are you afraid of being alone or simply lonely?

 Loneliness, or the fear you’ll not find another partner, can be much harder to handle than anyone expects.
-If you’ve got kids together, you may miss those moments that you used to share together — the moments that only the two people who brought these particular children into the world would find funny or tender.
+If you’ve got kids together, you may miss those moments that you used to share; the type of moments that only the two people who brought these particular children into the world would find funny or tender.
 So first, you need build skills at handling being on your own, whether it’s single parenting, or enjoying solo Saturday nights.
 If you do, you’re far more likely to be assured “getting back together” isn’t based on fear.

 2) Are you romanticizing or idealizing the relationship that was?

 History and familiarity can be very comforting.
-You smile when he sings in the shower.
-You have a soft spot for the way she curls next to you.
-Memory can romanticize “the way we were,” and rediscovering passion can excite and seduce.
-What have you learned in the interim?
+You used to smile when he sang in the shower.
+You had a soft spot for the way she curled up next to you.
+You miss those things.
+And memory can romanticize “the way we were” and rediscovering passion can excite and seduce.
 What has changed enough for you to trust that whatever broke you apart would be different now?

-You can focus on the changes your ex has made and quote those as reasons why you’re considering giving it a go.
-“He has a steady job now.”
-“She’s much more giving than she used to be.”
-But you’re own changes, your own growth are what you have control over.
-Giving the “new” relationship enough time to develop — to see if the two of you can build and maintain fresh patterns of communication and behavior — will give you confidence that this relationship has far more healthy potential.
+But remember that your own changes, your own growth are the only things that you have control over.
+If you do try again, give the “new” relationship between the two of you time to develop to see if you can build and maintain fresh patterns of communication and behavior.
+This will give you confidence that this relationship has far more healthy potential.

-3) Do you believe you and your partner have the capacity to fully forgive?
+3) Do you believe you and your ex have the capacity to fully forgive?

 Forgiveness is key.
-Both partners taking responsibility for their end of whatever caused the break-up is vital for a relationship to reemerge.
-Talking through those disappointments and hurts, hearing not rationalizations, but acceptance of mistakes made, can be healing — whether it’s for emotional closure, or for actual reconciliation.
-But it has to be a two-way discussion.
+Both of you must take responsibility for your end of whatever caused the break-up; this is vital for a relationship to reemerge.
+You have to talk through those disappointments and hurts, give apologies for the impact of your choices on the other, and not rationalize mistakes.
+What fresh information are you learning?
+Can you truly leave the past in the past?
+(This process can be healing whether it’s for emotional closure or for actual reconciliation.)

 4) How will you handle the reactions of others who supported you during the break-up?

-If you do decide to try again, remember you’re building a new relationship, with fresh patterns of communication and different expectations.
+If you do decide to try again, remember you want to build a new relationship, with fresh patterns of communication and different expectations.